shayda-banihashemi/tfgha/README.md

 # IMPORTANT
 To destroy the infrastructure, run terraform destroy locally.

-Steps to be defined later in a video. now works remote but not locally
+Steps to be defined later in a video. now works remote and autodeletes

+CARE WHERE YOU PUT SECRETS - MUST BE IN REPO (not env)